noPerfection/service/README.md

 }
 ```

 if we launch our app on a new terminal tab we will see the greetings:
 `go run ./cmd/client/main.go`.

-The service is composed of the handlers that wraps the zeromq sockets.
-Its then starts to listen at 8000 port.
-Then, our client creates its own
-zeromq socket, and connects to the service. `c.Request(msg)` sends the message and returns a reply back.

 See [examples/000-hello-world](./examples/000-hello-world) source code.

 # Tutorial 2: Why noPerfection

-The hello-world example didn't showcase the differentiator about it.
-The service has a built-in handler to manage the service itself.
+The hello-world example didn't showcase the differentiator about `noPerfection` framework.
+One of the differentiators is that the service has a built-in handler to manage the service itself remotely or by a code.

-By default it's internal, so its used accessed by the same process.
+By default it's internal accessible by the same process.
 But we can change its endpoint to expose to the computer or even for a remote control.
 To do that, we pass the three parameters to our service:

 ```go
 package main